SCAGspm/spm_dm_documentation_update/userguide.rst

     Figure 3: Query via Explore top section

-On the left of the Explore Pane, the user can toggle between the following options:
+On the left of the Explore Pane, the user can toggle between the following options: |explore_options|

 + **Scenarios:** The user can switch between Base and Future Scenarios and see metadata about the active scenario.
 + **Query:** The user can define attribute queries and join tables to explore the data.
 + **Summarize:** The user can define aggregate queries to summarize the data.

-Figure 4: Explore pane options

 Scenarios
 ---------